-The nominees, and certain information about them as of the Record Date, are set forth below.
+The nominees, and certain information about them as of April 28, 2008, are set forth below.

 Name of Nominee Age Position Held with the Company First Became a Director Virgil A. Place, M.D.
-82 Chief Scientific Officer and Director 1991 Leland F. Wilson 63 President, Chief Executive Officer and Director 1991 Mark B. Logan(1)(2) 68 Chairman of the Board 1999

-Mario M. Rosati 60 Secretary and Director 1999 Linda M. Dairiki Shortliffe, M.D.(1)(2) 58 Director 1999 (3) Graham Strachan(1)(2)(3) 67 Director 2001
+83 Chief Scientific Officer and Director 1991 Leland F. Wilson 64 President, Chief Executive Officer and Director 1991 Mark B. Logan(1)(2)(3) 69 Chairman of the Board 1999 Charles J. Casamento 62 Director 2008 Linda M. Dairiki Shortliffe, M.D.(1)(2)(3) 59 Director 1999 Graham Strachan(1)(2)(3) 69 Director 2001

-- (1) Member of the audit committee of the Board of Directors. - (2) Member of the compensation committee of the Board of Directors. - (3) Member of the nominating and governance committee of the Board of Directors.
+- (1) Member of the Audit Committee of the Board of Directors. - (2) Member of the Compensation Committee of the Board of Directors. - (3) Member of the Nominating and Governance Committee of the Board of Directors.

-Virgil A. Place, M.D. founded VIVUS and has served as Chief Scientific Officer since April 1991.
+Virgil A. Place, M.D. founded VIVUS and has served as Chief Scientific Officer and a director of VIVUS since April 1991.
 Dr. Place also served as Chairman of the Board from April 1991 until April 2007.
 Dr. Place holds a B.A. in Chemistry from Indiana University and an M.D. from The Johns Hopkins University.
-He is Board Certified in Internal Medicine, with specialty training at the Mayo Clinic.
+He is Board Certified in Internal Medicine with specialty training at the Mayo Clinic.

 Leland F. Wilson has served as President and a director of VIVUS since April 1991 and as Chief Executive Officer since November 1991.
-Mr. Wilson holds a B.S. and an M.S. from Pennsylvania State University.
+Mr. Wilson holds a B.S. and an M.S. in Reproductive Physiology from Pennsylvania State University.

 Mark B. Logan has served as a director of VIVUS since March 1999 and was elected Chairman of the Board in April 2007.
 From November 1994 until his retirement in May 2001, Mr. Logan served as Chairman of the Board, President and Chief Executive Officer of VISX, Inc., a medical device company.
-Mr. Logan also serves on the board of the University of Virginia Heart & Vascular Center, is a director of

-Public Policy Virginia, Inc. and is a trustee of the Southern Environmental Law Center.
-Mr. Logan holds a B.A. from Hiram College, was a Woodrow Wilson Fellow at New York University, and holds a P.M.D. from Harvard Business School.
+Mr. Logan also serves on the board of the University of Virginia Heart & Vascular Center, serves as a director of Public Policy Virginia, Inc. and serves as a trustee of the Southern Environmental Law Center.
+Mr. Logan holds a B.A. in Biology from Hiram College, was a Woodrow Wilson Fellow at New York University, and holds a P.M.D. from Harvard Business School.